COVID-19 FAQ’s for Fall 21

 How is Portugal handling the COVID-19 Pandemic?

 Currently, Portugal is in a state of emergency, declared until March 11, with several restrictions on circulation within the territory where you can only circulate in specific and authorized situations.
 Due to Portugal’s epidemiological positive evolution, Portugal ranks one of the lowest rates of cases per day.
 We expect within the next month a re-open of most of the society.

 What do we expect life in Lisbon will look like next Fall?

 Restaurant, Nightlife, and Events

 In Lisbon, businesses, including restaurants and shops, will be open, but with somewhat reduced capacities, modified hours, additional cleaning protocols, and some new regulations.
 Certain events, gatherings, or activities may be on hold during your semester, but we think you’ll find life in Lisbon looking much like a typical semester.
 You can count on more details, resources, and recommendations for connecting with local community groups, teams, and clubs, after your arrival.

 In Portugal, mask-wearing has become commonplace; masks are required almost everywhere (e.g., on public transportation, grocery stores, and bars/restaurants).
 As in the U.S., some locals wear a mask at all times in public, while others wear them only when required.

 Can U.S. students enter Portugal?

 Yes!
-SIPN has confirmation that students (Portuguese student visa carriers) can enter the country.
+SIPN students (Portuguese student VISA carriers) can enter the country.
 While current border closures remain in place limiting tourism in the E.U., many European countries, including Portugal, have an exemption for students and other professionals.
 We will continue to closely monitor border policies, update guidance here as needed, and provide detailed instructions and documentation to enrolled students ahead of your departure for Portugal.

 Will I need to quarantine or be tested for COVID-19 upon arrival in Portugal?